grame-cncm/faustide/docs/wiki.md

     use microphone and MIDI device as inputs

-    use ScriptProcessor or AudioWorklet WebAudio AudioNode
+    choose to use ScriptProcessorNode or AudioWorkletNode

     change buffer size

-    change voices in Faust's `poly` mode
+    change number of voices in Faust's `poly` mode

     change parameters in real-time in a GUI